Jun-Lucis/BIG-theory/README.md

 The central idea is simple:

 > Stable individuality is not only a property of the bulk interior.
 > It is organized by boundaries that separate, preserve, and mediate information.

-This repository contains numerical reports, figures, and papers on nonlinear dissipative field models in which compact-support structures, quadratic boundary layers, and finite-time runaway thresholds emerge.
+This repository collects papers, figures, numerical reports, and project notes related to BIG.

+The current numerical focus is on nonlinear dissipative field models where compact-support structures, quadratic boundary layers, finite-time runaway thresholds, and geometry-dependent separatrix shifts appear.

 ---